jahanzaibshah234/python-oop-practice-projects/README.md

 - **Object Lifecycle & Garbage Collection**: Understanding creation, usage, and deletion of objects.
 - **Type Hinting & Dataclasses**: Improving code readability and maintainability.

-Explore the `problems/` and `projects/` folders for examples and hands-on practice with each concept!
+Explore the difficulty folders and projects folder for examples and hands-on practice with each concept!